SABS-R3/software-engineering-day2/_episodes/13-visualisation-matplotlib.md

 - "Write a script to visualise data from multiple data files."
 - "Use a library function to get a list of filenames that match a certain pattern."
 keypoints:
-- "Use `%matplotlib inline` to show our graphs immediately after creation within a Notebook."
 - "Use `matplotlib.pyplot.plot(data)` to generate a graph from `data`."
 - "Use `matplotlib.pyplot.show()` to display a generated graph."
 - "Matplotlib allows us to add multiple graphs within a single plot, or within separate plots using a `figure`."